Ratargul Swamp Forest: Location

 Ratargul is about 26 kilometres from Sylhet.
-There is a 3,325 acres wetland in Sylhet range-2 under the forest department and in that wetland Ratargul swamp forest is about 504 acres It is located in Gowainghat.
+There is a 3,325-acre wetland in Sylhet range-2 under the forest department, and in that wetland, Ratargul Swamp Forest is about 504 acres.
+It is located in Gowainghat.
 After reaching Gowainghat, tourists reserve a local engine boat namely "traller" to reach the forest.
 There are two haors, Shimul Bil Haor and Neoa Bil Haor, in the south part of the forest.

 Climate

 Tropical air from the northwest of Sylhet causes heavy rainfall.
-According to Sylhet Weather Centre, average annual rainfall is 4162 mm.
+According to the Sylhet Weather Centre, average annual rainfall is 4162 mm.
 July hosts the most rainfall, with measures averaging 1250 mm.
-December is the driest season with 74% relative density, compared to more than 90% in July and August.
-The forest is linked with the Gowain River through the lake Chengir Khal.
-During the rainy season, water from India overflows into the lake from the Gowain River and the forest becomes flooded.
+December is the driest month, with 74% relative density, compared to more than 90% in July and August.
+The forest is linked with the Gowain River through the channel Chengir Khal.
+During the rainy season, water from India overflows into the channel from the Gowain River, and the forest becomes flooded.
 This continues through the wet season from May to early October.
 During this time of the year, the average high temperature hits 32 C, and in January, the coolest month, the average high sits around 12 C. During the rainy season, the trees of the swamp submerge about 10 ft and in some cases up to 20 ft under water, but the forest emerges during the dry season.